paddelcourt/berlin_airport_datapipeline_project/README.md

 4. [Deployment Part 2](https://www.youtube.com/watch?v=0YExsb2HgLI&list=PL_ItKjYd0DsggZs-aPVsZMkJOOGeHaXge&index=16&ab_channel=Mage)

 Note: You will need to recreate the pipeplines and schedules on the cloud.

+### Pyspark

+Alternatively, as shown in Option B, included in the repo is also the file   `berlin_airport_pyspark_dataproc.py` which is the Pyspark file used to transform and combine the two datasets.
+The correct GCS bucket name of the data and the Python file will need to be filled in `spark.conf.set('temporaryGcsBucket', "dataproc bucket")`.

+Please follow this video tutorial to understand how to set up a Dataproc Cluster and how to run the file.
+Note that running a cluster can be prohibitevly expensive and doesn't make too much sense for a small scale project like this, but for educational purposes this could be useful to learn.

 # Contributions and Gratitude